marcfritz/mgt.toolbox/README.md

 # mgt.toolbox

-This script should help you manage your network / server infrastructure.
+These scripts should help you manage your network / server infrastructure.

 Usage
 ------